algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport3.md

 ## Next Week

-- Finish the Technical Specification for 90%.
+- Finish the Technical Specification for 75%.
 - Finish the circuit visualizer.
 - Try to finish the dashboard (the UI is less important for now than the circuit visualizer).
 - Find new ideas for the Test Cases.
-- Finish the Tables and KPIs document.
+- Finish the Management Artifacts document.
 - Start the KPIs' Google Sheet.